 The Second Step shares your concern about COVID-19, and we remain committed to serving our community during the crisis.
-To minimize the risk of virus transmission we have temporarily closed our administrative offices effective March 18th.
-However, all services remain available for survivors of domestic violence.
+In compliance with the governor’s Executive Orders, we have temporarily modified how we do business in order to minimize the risk of virus transmission.
+All services remain available for survivors of domestic violence.

-Community and Legal services will be provided remotely via phone, email, and video chat.
+Community and Legal services will be provided primarily by phone, email, and video chat with in-person meetings available in certain circumstances.
 Community Advocates and our Steps to Justice Attorneys are available Monday – Friday, 9:00am – 5:00pm, for services such as safety planning, emotional support, and legal support.
-Courts remain open for emergencies, including Restraining Orders.
+Courts remain open for all matters, including Restraining Orders.
 To connect with a member of our Community Team or Steps to Justice Team, please contact your Advocate directly, or use the dial-by-service directory by calling (617) 965-3999.

 Our two family residential shelters remain fully operational.